Cookies & personal data

 Corporate Culture(Corporate Culture)

-A system of values, behavioral norms, traditions, and unspoken rules that define how people work together in a company.
-Culture is what happens when nobody is watching.
-It's shaped by leaders' actions and what is encouraged or ignored.
+A system of values, behavioral norms, traditions, and unwritten rules that define how people work together.
+Culture is what happens when no one's watching.
+It's shaped by leaders' actions and what gets rewarded or ignored.

-"TeamHero's culture is built on three principles: recognition over criticism, ideas from bottom-up, transparency by default."
+"TeamHero culture is built on three principles: recognition over criticism, bottom-up ideas, transparency by default."

 K